The Same Approach

 Perhaps the blood test in your DUI case is inadmissible because the police didn’t have a warrant or didn’t follow protocol in drawing your blood.
 Perhaps the District Attorney is missing a key element of the felony charge against you that may result in a dismissal after we cross-examine the police officer at the preliminary hearing.

 Maybe you have a large medical bill in your injury case from that you can’t be billed for.
-Maybe the person who hit you with their car doesn’t have any insurance or doesn’t have enough insurance, but we’re able to find another person who is also liable and does.
+Maybe the person who hit you with their car doesn’t have any insurance or doesn’t have enough insurance, but we’re able to find another person who is also liable and does have enough coverage.

 There are countless stories of good analysis turning a losing case into a winner or even turning a good case into a great case.
 You need to have the key pieces of evidence, of course, but this stage is where cases are most often won or lost and where we make the biggest impact.